8.6 Developing entrepreneurial skills through culture

-Entrepreneurship education in formal learning
+Entrepreneurship education focusing on cultural activities in formal learning in Denmark

 In 2009, the Government launched the Strategy for Entrepreneurship Education.
 Regarding the higher artistic education programmes, the target was to increase the number of students receiving entrepreneurship education, either as a separate activity, a separate subject or integrated onto other subjects.

 In the most recent monitoring of entrepreneurship education in the Danish formal school system from 2020, the Danish Foundation for Entrepreneurship concludes that 43 % of the courses on higher artistic education programmes involves entrepreneurship educationin the academic year 2019/20.

 One example is the master’s programme Strategic Design & Entrepreneurship.
 The programme is a cooperation between the Royal Danish Academy and Copenhagen Business School.
 The programme is specifically aimed at facilitating the exchange of knowledge between design, architecture and management into fruitful and constructive meetings through design thinking methods for innovation and entrepreneurship.
 The entire programme is structured around project-based modules where you get to work with actual companies and organisations and real-world challenges in collaboration with social science students from Copenhagen Business School (CBS).

 Furthermore, as of 1 September 2020, a new administrative business unit has been established at the Royal Danish Academy with the objective of uniting the institution’s external activities.
 The unit will include a cooperation between three artistic education institutions, entitled LINKED, which will focus on business cooperation and entrepreneurship for students.